-Include such other necessary health care, diagnostic services, treatment and other measures to correct or ameliorate defects and physical and mental/substance use illnesses and conditions discovered by the screening services.
+Include such other necessary health care, diagnostic services, treatment, and other measures to correct or ameliorate defects, and physical and mental/substance abuse illnesses and conditions discovered by the screening services.

-Lead screening
+Lead Screening

-Verbal Risk Assessment

-The provider is expected to perform a verbal risk assessment for lead toxicity at every periodic visit between the ages of six (6) and seventy-two (72) months as indicated on the schedule.
-The verbal risk assessment must be documented in the medical record for each well-child visit starting at 6 months to 72 months old.
+Verbal Risk Assessment - The provider is expected to perform a verbal risk assessment for lead toxicity at every periodic visit between the ages of six (6) and seventy-two (72) months as indicated on the schedule.
 The verbal risk assessment includes, at a minimum, the following types of questions:

-- Does your child live in or regularly visit a house built before 1978?
+- 1. Does your child live in or regularly visit a house built before 1978?
 Does the house have chipping or peeling paint? - 2.
 Was your child's day care center/preschool/babysitter's home built before 1978?
 Does the house have chipping or peeling paint? - 3.
 Does your child live in or regularly visit a house built before 1978 with recent, ongoing, or planned renovation or remodeling? - 4.
 Have any of your children or their playmates had lead poisoning? - 5.
 Does your child frequently come in contact with an adult who works with lead?
 Examples include construction, welding, pottery, or other trades practiced in your community. - 6.
 Do you give your child home or folk remedies that may contain lead?

 Generally, a child's level of risk for exposure to lead depends upon the answers to the above questions.
 If the answers to all questions are negative, a child is considered at low risk for high doses of lead exposure.
-If the answer to any question is affirmative or "I don't know," a child is considered to be at high risk for high doses of lead exposure.
+If the answer to any question is affirmative or "I don't know", a child is considered to be at high risk for high doses of lead exposure.
 Regardless of risk, each child must be tested.
 A child's risk category can change with each administration of the verbal risk assessment.